From First to Last: Hiatus (2010–2013)

 In 2011, Matt Manning and Blake Steiner formed the band Eye in the Sky.
 The band's members include Matt Simpson (drums), Blake Steiner (guitar) and Matt Manning (vocals and bass).

-On August 20, 2013 Jon Weisberg launched his new band XO Stereo and released the first single Show And Tell with an accompanying music video.
+On August 20, 2013, Jon Weisberg launched his new band XO Stereo and released the first single Show And Tell with an accompanying music video.
 The band also features Justin Whitesel from LoveHateHero.

 Reunion, introduction of Sotelo and Dead Trees (2013–2015)

 In November 2013, Matt Good, Derek Bloom, Matt Manning and Travis Richter reunited as From First to Last and launched a Kickstarter campaign to fund the recording of a new EP.
-Good said he also reached out to Sonny Moore (Skrillex) to see if he would be interested in contributing in some way.
+Good said he also reached out to Sonny Moore to see if he would be interested in contributing in some way.
 Months after exceeding its crowd-funding goal of $25,000 by raising over $30,000, the band changed its plans slightly: the recording sessions proved fruitful and the band decided to release a full-length album instead of an EP, and the lineup changed significantly.
 Bloom was no longer a part of the reunion and the remaining members expanded to a six-piece with the addition of vocalist Spencer Sotelo of Periphery, drummer Ernie Slenkovich and third guitarist Taylor Larson.
 With the new lineup, From First to Last recorded and released an online stream of a new version of "Note to Self" – originally released on Dear Diary, My Teen Angst Has a Bodycount in 2004 with Moore on vocals – to commemorate its 10-year anniversary.
-In the autumn of 2014, the band continued on with a tour with Black Veil Brides, Set It Off, William Control and Falling in Reverse.

 From First to Last released the first single, eponymously titled "Dead Trees," off their fifth studio album on November 24, 2014.
-Weeks later in January 2015, From First to Last announced their signing to Sumerian Records for the release of their new album.
-On April 23, 2015 the band released Dead Trees through Sumerian.
+Weeks later in January 2015, From First to Last announced their signing to Sumerian Records for the release of the album.
+On April 23, 2015, the band released Dead Trees through Sumerian.